- The Washington Times - Friday, October 24, 2025

 “They’re going to have to be making a decision as to whether or not they bite the bullet and they pay these doubling, tripling increased premiums, or whether they just say, ‘I’m going to risk it.
 I’m healthy, and I hope I’m going to stay that way, and I’m going to drop my coverage.’
 That’s the worry,” she said.

-The Times interviewed leaders of state-based health exchanges in Pennsylvania, Idaho, California, Massachusetts and Maryland.
-All five said they are prepared to update their systems with post-subsidy premium prices if Congress extends the enhancements — even after open enrollment begins — and will communicate those changes to consumers.
+The Times interviewed leaders of state-based health care exchanges in Pennsylvania, Idaho, California, Massachusetts and Maryland.
+All five said they are prepared to update their systems with post-subsidy premium prices if Congress extends the enhancements, even after open enrollment begins, and will communicate those changes to consumers.

 “Some aspects of that will just take days.
-Some of the communication might take a couple of weeks,” Devon Trolley, executive director of the Pennsylvania Health Insurance Exchange Authority, said.
+Some of the communication might take a couple of weeks,” said Devon Trolley, executive director of the Pennsylvania Health Insurance Exchange Authority.
 “It’s not as easy as turning on a light switch, but we are prepared to make that change very quickly if the enhanced tax credits are extended by Congress.”

-Slightly less than half of U.S. states run their own health insurance marketplaces, and the remainder are hosted on the federal exchange run by the Department of Health and Human Services.
+Slightly fewer than half of U.S. states run their own health insurance marketplaces, and the remainder are hosted on the federal exchange run by the Department of Health and Human Services.

 Advertisement